kisslinux/kisslinux.github.io/index.md

 A Linux distribution with a focus on simplicity and privacy.
 The distribution currently targets the x86-64 architecture and the English language.

+Some prior knowledge of Linux (*or other UNIXY systems*) is required however, those with the capacity, the drive and the willingness to learn will see KISS as a great place to start.

 ## Simplicity

 KISS is simple in its implementation, its usage and its development.
 This can be seen through the tiny package manager (*500~ lines of POSIX `sh`*), the UNIX-like package format (*easily parseable plain-text files*) and the curated package choices (*`musl`, `busybox`, etc*).